 The stock market is being a real jerk right now.
+So what does it mean for investing and taxes?

 It really started on October 10.
 Over just a couple days, the Dow Jones Industrial Average fell around 1200 points.
 While the following week saw gains of about half that loss, we’ve seen a gradually falling average since then.
 October 2018 is shaping up to be the Dow’s worst month since 2015, and this has a lot of people scared that we’re not out of the woods yet.